joinemm/miso-bot/docs/README.md

 > \>wolfram <query...>

-Set a reminder, and Miso will remind you!
+Set a reminder, and MONDAY will remind you!

 > \>remindme in <some time\> to <something\>
 > \>remindme on <YYYY/MM/DD\> [HH:mm:ss] to <something\>